x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/manual-gspace-migration-overview.md

 # Perform manual migration of Google Workspace

-You can perform manual migration of Google Workspace to Microsoft 365 or Office 365 in [new EAC](manual-gspace-migration-neweac.md) as well as [Classic EAC](manual-gspace-migration-classiceac.md).
+You can perform manual migration of Google Workspace to Microsoft 365 or Office 365 in [new EAC](manual-gspace-migration-neweac.md) and [Classic EAC](manual-gspace-migration-classiceac.md).